Tentative First Communion Mass Times

 To register, you will need the following:

-1. Child's full name, current address, and date and place of birth
+1. Child's full name, current address, date and place of birth

 2. Parents' full names (including mother's maiden name)